 The whole concept of peppercorn rents may seem a bit strange at first glance.
 But they play an important role in making leasehold property law work for you.
 So embrace them – they’re saving you money.

-When Will The Ground Rent Changes Take Effect?
+When Did The Ground Rent Changes Take Effect?

-Make no mistake – the new Leasehold Reform (Ground Rent) Act 2022 is now part of the law.
-It’s an Act, rather than a Bill.
+The new Leasehold Reform (Ground Rent) Act 2022 is now part of the law.
 It received the Royal Assent on 8 February 2022 and it became law on 30 June 2022.

 What Happens If I’m Buying A New-Build Home On A Housing Development?